alieninternet/ais_url_alias/README.md

 * Use any custom field as a URL alias
 * Allow for multiple aliases, using multiple custom fields
+* View and manage aliases in bulk, saving administration time
 * Diagnostics and debugging available
 * Ideal for migrating articles to Textpattern with existing permalinks